gfernandez2/aria/README.md

   Only the party leader can request movement.
   - `action <move>`: request to execute a move from your moveset, which depends on the class you have chosen.

+# Notice
+- Due to an oversight in development, it seems that the client does not work on Windows or Linux.
+It was developed on and works fine on MacOS, and so we encourage that the project be tested on MacOS for now.
+If you know how to fix this issue, please let us know.